ryanjob42/polyhedral_notes/Integer Set Library (ISL)/Adding ISL JNI Bindings.md

 Recompile the GeCoS ISL Tools repository using the same steps as before.
 See: [Compiling the GeCoS ISL Tools](#compiling-the-gecos-isl-tools).
 Look carefully for compile errors being thrown during these steps.

+After recompiling, you may want to triple-check `git status` one last time for any files which have changed that shouldn't have been.
 It's easier to catch and fix these issues now before opening up Eclipse again, as Eclipse may try to automatically change some files again.